Gardening for Beginners: Definition, Types, Practices and Tools

 3. Start Seeds or Buy Seedlings

 You can begin your garden by planting seeds or using young starter plants.
-Seeds are more affordable, while seedlings give you a quicker head start.
+Learning how to start a seed is a cost-effective way to grow your garden, while using seedlings gives you a quicker head start and faster results.

 4. Transplant and Space Your Plants Correctly